thinkyhead/Marlin/README.md

 forked from [Marlin 2](https://github.com/MarlinFirmware/Marlin/releases)

+**NOTE:** This is compiled for the ZNP Robin 1.3 board, which ships with some Neptune 2's and all Neptune 2S's.
+It is not built to be compatible with the ZNP Robin Nano 1.2 board.
+A few changes could work, but I do not know the stepper drivers needed.

 Special thanks to:

 - A person in the Elgoo Neptune Facebook group for pointing me in the right direction.
 I am not sure they want to be public, so keeping them anonymous.